Pond Soil Stabilization with Underground Polymer Curtain Wall

 Missouri City, Texas

 An effluent pond in Southeast Texas was suffering from years of erosion.
-Recently, an escalation of subsurface water seepage through the pond’s embankment threatened the community’s main water source.
+In 2014, an escalation of subsurface water seepage through the pond’s embankment, threatened the community’s main water source.

 Quail Valley is a residential community located in Missouri City, Texas.
 The small community is filled with ponds and flowing creeks.
 An effluent pond in Quail Valley was suffering from soil erosion at its east bank.
 Erosion control at the pond had been an ongoing struggle and concern for the Missouri City officials and the Public Works Department.
 The pond is part of the Quail Valley Waste Water Treatment Plant, and through wastewater reclamation, the pond is used to water nearby fairways at the city-owned Quail Valley Golf Course.

-In 2010, a portion of the troublesome pond bank was mudjacked with cementitious slurry in an attempt to stabilize bank soils and cut-off water migration.
-Unfortunately, the solution was only temporary.
-Bank soils continued to erode and water continued migrating into Stafford Run Creek.
-As needed, rip-rap was brought in to fill-out and improve structural integrity at the degrading bank.
-The effluent pond lies within sight of golfers at Quail Valley Golf Course, as a result, in 2013, while golfing, Missouri City mayor, Allen Owen, noticed that the pond was extremely low.
-He immediately notified Public Works Department employees.
-Soon afterwards, the east bank had a major blowout due to heavy rains.
+The pond lies within sight of golfers at Quail Valley Golf Course.
+In 2013 while golfing, the Missouri City mayor, Allen Owen, noticed the pond looked extremely low.
+He immediately notified Public Works Department employees and shortly after, the east bank actually had a major blowout due to heavy rains.
 It was decided that a permanent solution was needed to stop erosion and water migration.